 The MX Concentrator will now establish the VPN to the Public IP address of the Branch MX.

-Some users prefer to send Internet-bound traffic out the secondary Internet connection at the branch location.
-You can add Uplink Preferences under Configure > Traffic Shaping.
+Some users prefer to send Internet bound traffic out the secondary Internet connection at the branch location.
+You can add Flow Preferences under Security & SD-WAN > Configure > SD-WAN & traffic shaping.
 The MX will route the traffic according the most specific route.
 Since the VPN routes are more specific than the route of 0.0.0.0/0, the VPN traffic will go out the VPN Interface.

-Below is a screenshot of Uplink Preferences that facilitate the desired traffic flow:
+Below is a screenshot of Flow preferences that facilitate the desired traffic flow: